ChiHaoLu/Treap/readme.md

 with operations specified in the Input section.

 ## Input
-The first line contains two numbers N, Q (1 ≤ N, Q ≤ 8 × 105), indicating the number of books in the initial bookshelf and the number of operations.
+The first line contains two numbers N, Q (1 ≤ N, Q ≤ 8 × 105), indicating the number of books in the initial bookshelf and the number of operations. <br>
-The second line contains N integers, representing the priority of books in the bookshelf.
+The second line contains N integers, representing the priority of books in the bookshelf. <br>

 Each of the following Q lines contains one of the following operations, which can be identified with the first number in each line:
 1. p k: Insert a book with priority p after the k-th position.
 Note that the position index starts from 1.
 If k = 0, then insert it as the first book in the bookshelf.
 2. k: Delete the k-th book.